 If you can, in good faith, answer yes to these questions, then you are likely to be in good standing.”

 Not for profit accounting experts

-Here at Accounting For Good, we proudly support not for profits, charities and associations manage the financial aspect of their organisations.
+Here at True Accounting, we proudly support not for profits, charities and associations manage the financial aspect of their organisations.

 Our in-house team has extensive experience — with a great depth of accounting skills and breadth of management experience.
 We have the ability to provide high level CFO services to basic bookkeeping and everything in between.

 We partner with you to provide a seamless accounting service and to resolve complicated financial management issues… and we do it all with a smile.
 If you’d like to find out more about our not for profit accounting services, please contact us today.
 Read more Not For Profit Governance articles.